mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 That's the exact same feeling you get when you stare at most ad-copy these days.
 It reminds me of modern "art."
 Ugggh!

+And, by the way, most modern ad-copy does a lousy job of bringing in revenue for your business.

 ### Online and Offline
 Whether you sell with a website, social media, direct mail, magazine ads, or newspaper ads--or anything else--I will walk alongside you in the crafting of an ad-copy masterpiece.

 ### No Sales Letter yet?
 If you don't have a sales letter written up yet, no worries.
-I'll take a turn at it myself -- and test the living daylights out of your new letter before it goes out into the wild.
+I'll take a turn at it myself -- and test the living daylights out of your new letter with real prospects before it goes out into the wild.

 And when I say, "write a sales letter for you," you need to understand something.